f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 SNMP Communities, Users, and Targets can be setup via the API.
 An admin can enable access for SNMP monitoring of the system through either a community for SNMPv1/v2c, or through users for SNMPv3.
 In addition, remote SNMP Trap receiver locations can be enabled for alerting.

-To configure the SNMP system parameters via API use the following API call:
+To configure the SNMP system parameters via API, use the following API call:

 .. code-block:: bash